 - Ontario's Freedom of Information and Protection of Privacy Act (FIPPA).

-PHIPA, however, concerns only personal health information records and, to the extent that the University conforms to FIPPA, it will, in most cases, comply automatically with PIPEDA.
+PHIPA, however, concerns only personal health information records and health information custodians, so its application is limited to University units offering medical and counseling services.
+PIPEDA, moreover, is generally concerned only with (section 4(1)(a)) "personal information that the organization collects, uses or discloses in the course of commercial activities", so its application is confined to University units whose operations are essentially commercial, and, in any event, to the extent that the University conforms to FIPPA, it will, in most cases, comply automatically with PIPEDA.
 In practice, then, FIPPA and its associated Regulations, 459 and 460, have the broadest relevance for the University in the areas of access to information and protection of privacy.

 All institutions governed by FIPPA are identified in the Schedule attached to Regulation 460.
 Lakehead University is included.